ejschoen/tern-validate/README.md

 ## Limitations

-At present, the schema version table must be `schema_versions` and the migrations directory must be `migrations/`, directly under the project directory.
-Your project must use and initialize [korma](http://sqlkorma.com/).
+At present, the migrations directory must be `migrations/`, directly under the project directory.

 ## License